DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 ---

-## 🏛️ <a id="cultural-spotlight-khufu-mastermind-of-the-great-pyramid">Cultural Spotlight: Khufu — Mastermind of the Great Pyramid</a>
+## 🏛️ <a id="cultural-spotlight-khufu-mastermind-of-the-great-pyramid">Cultural Spotlight: Khufu – Mastermind of the Great Pyramid</a>

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-3-Khufus-Calculations/Khufu.jpg" alt="Khufu" width="400"/>
   <p style="font-size: 0.8em; color: gray;"><a href="https://commons.wikimedia.org/wiki/File:Khufu.jpg" target="_blank">Khufu - © Wikimedia Commons / Osiritkos - CC BY-SA 4.0</a></p>
 </div>

-As we align sequences with surgical precision, let’s spotlight a figure known for monumental precision — **King Khufu (c.
+As we align sequences with surgical precision, let’s spotlight a figure known for monumental precision, **King Khufu (c.
 2600 BC)**.
 Also known as **Cheops**, Khufu was the pharaoh behind the construction of the **Great Pyramid of Giza**, the largest and most iconic pyramid in Egypt.

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-3-Khufus-Calculations/Great_Pyramid_of_Giza.jpg" alt="Great Pyramid of Giza" width="700"/>
   <p style="font-size: 0.8em; color: gray;"><a href="https://commons.wikimedia.org/wiki/File:Great_Pyramid_of_Giza_-_Pyramid_of_Khufu.jpg" target="_blank">Great Pyramid of Giza - © Wikimedia Commons / Douwe C. van der Zee - CC BY-SA 4.0</a></p>
 </div>

-Khufu’s pyramid stood as the tallest human-made structure on Earth for over 3,800 years — a true feat of ancient engineering, planning, and coordination.
+Khufu’s pyramid stood as the tallest human-made structure on Earth for over 3,800 years, a true feat of ancient engineering, planning, and coordination.
 Much like genome indexing prepares the way for efficient data alignment, Khufu’s pyramid was a meticulously planned foundation that shaped architectural history.

 ---